georchestra/geonetwork/docs/eng/developer/source/xml_services/services_download.rst

 Errors
 ``````

-- IllegalArgumentException: Request must contain a UUID or an ID parameter.
+- **IllegalArgumentException**: Request must contain a UUID or an ID parameter.

-- IllegalArgumentException: Metadata not found.
+- **IllegalArgumentException**: Metadata not found.

-- OperationNowAllowedException: you don't have download permission over this record.
+- **OperationNowAllowedException**: you don't have download permission over this record.

 xml.file.download
 -----------------